 (2) Anything that purports to indemnify or insure a person against a liability or exempt a person from a liability is void to the extent that it contravenes clause 13 or 14.

-[Clause 15 inserted by No. 67 of 2004 s.
+[Clause 15 inserted: No. 67 of 2004 s.
 42.]

 Schedule 2 — Area comprising Joondalup Centre